letsencrypt/website/content/en/docs/rate-limits.md

 | /acme/*            | 250	            | 125             |
 | /directory	       | 40	              | N/A             |

 Subscribers who exceed these limits will receive a `503 Service Unavailable` HTTP response code.
-The response will include a `Retry-After` header
+The response will include a `Retry-After` header.

 # Limit Exemptions for Renewals